The Pillage of Rome (The Play)

 GAIUS.

-Are we the members of the Senate to understand that the emperor hath chosen to make war, against the harrowing Goths?
+Are we to understand, then, that the emperor hath chosen war against the terrifying Goths?

 ENVOY.